hudora/huTools/doc/development.markdown

    guidelines on naming.
  * Variable Names should not be abbreviated.
 The only exceptions are "nummer" -> "nr" and "kommissionier" -> "kommi".
- * Code should be targeted at Python 2.6 on FreeBSD / Ubuntu Linux
+ * Code should be targeted at Python 2.5 on FreeBSD / Ubuntu Linux
  * Functions should be no longer than a screen.
  * Helper functions should appear above their parent functions.
  * `__underscore_methods__()` and inner classes should always be defined first within a class.
  * Let [the Zen of Python][zen] guide you and avoid [Anti-Idioms][donts].
  * [Fail Fast][failfast] and [crash early][crashearly]!
+ * Make your stuff [Idempotent][idempotent].
+ * avoid float values where possible.
+They [probably don't work as you think they work][floats].
+Store Cent instead of Euro, Millimeters instead of Centimeters and so on.
  * Write doctests.
 Write unittests.
 Aim for a [test coverage][coverage] of at least 80%.
 The higher the better.
- * avoid float values where possible.
-They [probably don't work as you think they work][floats].
-Store Cent instead of Euro, Millimeters instead of Centimeters and so on.

 [pep8]: http://www.python.org/dev/peps/pep-0008/
 [pep8py]: http://svn.browsershots.org/trunk/devtools/pep8/pep8.py